What to sow and grow in October

-- Sow winter salad leaves for growing in greenhouses, cold frames or cloches throughout the winter.
-'Winter Gem' can be sown from September to January in an unheated greenhouse or cold frame.
+- Sow winter salad, and grow in greenhouses, cold frames or cloches throughout the winter.
+Lettuce 'Winter Gem' can be sown from September to January in an unheated greenhouse or cold frame.

-- Herbs such as basil, dill, chives and parsley can be sown now and grown on your windowsill throughout the winter.
+- Herb seeds such as basil, dill, chives, and parsley can be sown now and grown on your windowsill throughout the winter.

 - Sow spring onion 'Performer' under cloches — they'll be ready to start harvesting in the spring.

 - Sow cauliflower 'All the Year Round' and keep the plants in a cold frame until the spring.

 - Sow winter lettuce such as 'Arctic King' directly into the ground this month.

-- Winter-hardy pea 'Meteor' can be direct sown now for cropping next spring.
+- Winter-hardy pea 'Meteor' can be directly sown now for cropping next spring.

 - Sow broad bean 'Aquadulce Claudia' outdoors for the earliest crops next year.

-- Corn salad (lamb's lettuce) is a fully hardy crop which can be sown this month for cropping throughout autumn and winter.
+- Corn salad (lamb's lettuce) ‘Favor’ is a fully hardy crop which can be sown this month for cropping throughout autumn and winter.

 Fruit to sow and grow

-- Now's the perfect time to order strawberry runners and plant up a strawberry patch for cropping next year.
+- Now's the perfect time to order strawberry runners to plant up a strawberry patch for cropping next year.

-- Plant some blueberry plants.
+- Plant blueberry plants.
 Make sure you have an acid soil or alternatively grow them in pots of ericaceous compost.

-- Autumn is an ideal time to plant many varieties of fruit trees.
-See dwarf varieties that are ideal for a balcony, or some larger rootstocks for starting your outdoor orchard — either way get ready to enjoy delicious fresh fruit straight from your garden or allotment.
+- Autumn is an ideal time to plant bare root fruit trees.
+See dwarf varieties that are ideal for a balcony, or some larger rootstocks for starting your outdoor orchard — either way get ready to enjoy delicious homegrown fruit straight from your garden or allotment.